xspektrex/QORTectorScripts/README.md

 </p>

 ```
-Applicable to other linux distros:
+Applicable to other linux distros that are Qortal nodes only:
 - unintall_ui.sh
 - update_install_ui.sh
 ```